 Consulate-General websites for information about opening hours and temporary closures that may affect service provision.

-If you're unable to contact the Embassy of a Consulate in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 from overseas or 1300 555 135 within Australia.
+If you're unable to contact the Embassy or Consulate-General in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 from overseas or 1300 555 135 within Australia.